Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 You'll notice something strange.

-They spend a surprising amount of time preparing.
+They spend a surprising amount of time:

 Many consumers become impatient watching this process.